jeff-adkisson/swe-3313-spring-2025/project/details-final-presentation.md

 Your submission must include:

 - a link to your team's final presentation video.
 This video must show you starting and running your application, plus a side-by-side comparison of your completed application to your Marvel prototype along with an explanation of any discrepancy's between design and implementation.

-If necessary, you can submit two Loom videos - one for the running application and one doing the comparison of your application to Marvel.
+- If necessary, you can submit two Loom videos - one for the running application and one doing the comparison of your application to Marvel.
 Label everything clearly so it is easy for me to find and review your submission.
+- Your team's video presentation links must be visible off of your team's main README.md in a Final Presentation section.

 ### Grading Rubric